-The ACLU's report is based off of public data compiled annually by the Florida Department of Highway Safety and Motor Vehicles as part of the Florida Safety Belt Law
+The ACLU's report is based off of public data compiled annually by the Florida Department of Highway Safety and Motor Vehicles as part of the Florida Safety Belt Law enacted in 1986.

 Originally, an officer could only cite someone and pull them over after noticing another legal violation, but after a 2009 amendment permitted "primary enforcement" of the law, which made seatbelt violations a stoppable offense.

 In 2005, fears of racial profiling led to another amendment to the law requiring law enforcement agencies to report the race and ethnicity of those stopped and given tickets for not wearing seatbelts.

 The ACLU noted in its report that despite a small difference in Florida seatbelt use between white and black people (with about 6 percent less by black drivers), that doesn't account for the disparity in seatbelt citation rates.

 "For differences in seatbelt use to explain the statistically significant racial disparities in citation rates documented by this report, Black people in Florida would have to wear seatbelts at a rate nearly forty-five percentage points lower than white people," the report says.
 "No evidence supports such a finding."In 2014, black people made up only 13.5 percent of the Florida driving-age population, but made up 22 percent of the recipients for all seatbelt citations issued across the state.
 If black people had been stopped and ticketed in proportion with their estimated population among state drivers, they would have received 20,296 fewer seatbelt citations.